 512GB Price: $129

 When it comes to extra storage for your Steam Deck, the SanDisk Extreme card is a perfect option.
 It offers up to 160MB/s read speeds and writes up to 90MB/s.
 It comes in plenty of options for sizes, with 512GB being the highest.
 Plus, it’s A2-rated, meaning you will enjoy exceptional Deck performance.

 SanDisk Extreme comes with RescuePRO Deluxe data recovery software, which you can use to recover lost files with your computer.
 It is temperature-proof, shockproof, waterproof, and X-ray-proof.

-SanDisk Extreme is also compatible with other gadgets like Android phones, drones, or action cameras.
+SanDisk Extreme is also compatible with Android phones, drones, or action cameras.
 It is excellent for shooting 4K UHD videos and capturing fast-action or high-resolution photos.
-Launching games on the Steam Deck with this MicroSD card will be almost as fast as the native internal hard-drive.
+Launching games on the Steam Deck with this MicroSD card will be almost as fast as the native internal hard drive.
 Solid performance all around on this memory card.

 - SanDisk Extreme offers up to 160MB/s read speeds to save time launching games and media files.

 - It is rated A2 for faster loading and Deck performance.

 - Built for and tested in harsh conditions.